 Am I too old to start waist training / tight lacing?

 I’m hesitant to set an upper limit in this scenario, because whether or not a person can corset train depends on the individual’s health, lifestyle and family history.
-Cathie Jung started tightlacing ’round the clock when she was about 45 years old and she is close to 75 now, still wearing her corsets tight as ever.
+Cathie Jung started tightlacing ’round the clock when she was about 45 years old and now in 2012 she is 75 years old, still wearing her corsets tight as ever.
 However, this took 3 decades of persistent work, and 3 decades of her body acclimatizing to this pressure.
 For someone who is just starting to wear corsets at 75 years old, the amount of reduction plausible and the health concerns would be much different.